paintparty/fireworks/README.md

 ## Configuration / Options

 Fireworks is designed to pick up your preferred theming and formatting options from a system-wide `.edn` config file that lives in a globally accessible place outside of any projects.
 In order to make this work, you will need to set the environment variable `FIREWORKS_CONFIG` to the path of this file.
 This `.edn` config file can live anywhere on your computer, but by convention should be `~/.fireworks/config.edn`.
-If you were to set the environment variable in your `.zshrc` (or similiar), it would look like this:
+If you were to set the environment variable in your `.zshrc` (or similar), it would look like this:

 ```
 export FIREWORKS_CONFIG="/Users/your-home-folder/.fireworks/config.edn"